pavlo/heatit/README.md

 ## The problem 'heatit' solves

 Heat Orchestration Template (HOT) is a template format used by [Openstack](https://www.openstack.org) Orchestration engine to launch cloud infrastructure composed of servers, networks, users, security groups and others.
-Usually we end up with a huge template file which is not very comfortable to maintain as a whole, it leads to constant copy/paste cycles and issues related it.
+Usually we end up with a huge template file which is not very comfortable to maintain as a whole, it leads to constant copy/paste cycles and other issues related them.

 `heatit` is a tool that allows you to compile a HEAT template using reusable pieces called `assets`.
 Consider the following project directory layout: